 - Wait up to 30 minutes after applying your base coat before gently sanding to remove.

-Next we will be applying 2-3 coats of sealer.
-There’s a couple of reasons why we should do this:
+Next, we will be applying 2-3 coats of sealer.
+There are a couple of reasons why we should do this:

 - We will be sealing our dark base coat stain

 - If by chance we need to do any repair work after our next coat we will only be sanding back what we have done in the previous step due to the base coat being sealed.

 Next, we are going to spray the back and sides using the dark lacquer or black.
 The important thing here is to mask the guitar body and fretboard.
 If your guitar has edge binding e.g. A Les Paul you can use painters masking tape to cover the binding nice and tight.
 This is commonly used in the automotive industry for pin striping and is ideal for this type of application.

 When masking the face of the guitar we want our cardboard mask sitting above the face of the guitar by about ½ inch so our edge coat will feather in a little.
 You could use matchsticks here or fold some wedges from the cardboard yourself.

 With any spraying, it’s a great idea to keep your spray packs in warm water before using.
 Cold spray packs tend to clog up and run more easily.
 If you can hang your guitar before applying the edge and back coats then do so, this will make things much easier to spray the back and sides.

 Behlen Lacquer is a transparent finish but if applied thickly on the edges and back you will get an opaque finish.
 You can of course also use a black if that is your preference.